Jimbojones1/Chat-WDI/README.md

 #### Requirments

 1. Make sure the Cards only show up in 3 items per row on a large screen.
-(Hint check out on semantic ui the Card.Group props on the docs)
+(Hint check out on semantic ui, the Card.Group props on the docs)
-2. Reuse the PostCard componet from earlier
+2. Reuse the PostCard component that is already made to render each post
-3. Refactor the PostCard componet to only render the header of the card if the card is being displayed on theh profile!
+3. Refactor the PostCard component to only render the header of the card if the card is being displayed on the profile!
 (Hint: maybe you can pass a prop to let the card know if it is on the profile page or not)

 ### Bonus